Sameen-Peng/python-learning/xmlfile_creating.md

-# using python to make a xml file in some certain format
+# to make a xml file in some certain format

 import xml.dom.minidom